Elliptic Littlewood identities: Elliptic Cauchy identities

 \begin{thm} One has the identity

 where

 and the parameters are such that the sum terminates, but otherwise generic. \end{thm}

-\begin{proof} Suppose first that the vertical termination of the sum is due to the $v$ parameters, while the horizontal termination is due to the $w$ parameters.
+\begin{proof} Suppose first that the vertical termination of the sum is due to the $v$ parameters (i.e., the first skew interpolation function satisfies the hypotheses of Theorem~\ref{thm:termination1} with $L=M=0$ (or Theorem~\ref{thm:termination2}, but this is essentially equivalent in the case of lifted interpolation functions)), while the horizontal termination is due to the $w$ parameters (the second skew interpolation function satisfies the hypotheses of Theorem~\ref{thm:termination1} with $N=0$).
 We may thus assume (adding or removing pairs $x,1/x$ as necessary) that $v_{2i}v_{2i+1}=t$, $0\le i<n$, while $w_{2i}w_{2i+1}=1/p$ or $1/q$ for each $0\le i<m$.
 In that case, we may factor the sum into the product of a $q$-elliptic sum and a $p$-elliptic sum.
-Applying duality to the $w$ factor allows us to express both factors as interpolation functions, and the claim becomes the Cauchy identity of \cite[Thm.
-4.18]{bctheta}.
+Applying duality to the $w$ factor allows us to express both factors as interpolation functions, and the claim becomes the Cauchy identity of \cite[Thm.~4.18]{bctheta}.

 The other possibility (up to obvious symmetries) is that one set of parameters (say the $w$ parameters) provides both termination conditions.
 If the $v$ parameters {\em also} provide vertical termination, then the result follows; in general, the set of $v$ parameters for which $v_{2i}v_{2i+1}\in t^\N$, $0\le i<n$, is Zariski dense on both elliptic curves, so we may analytically continue. \end{proof}